kurmiarvind/reviewing-a-pull-request/README.md

-## Welcome to awesome game of Tetris
+## Welcome to awesome game of Tetris.
+Tetris....

 A project based learning activity for people who are getting started with Git and GitHub.
 You can play the game at: https://kurmiarvind.github.io/github-games/